Macrometacorp/docs/docs/cep/stream-workers-sdk-example.md

 </TabItem>
 <TabItem value="js" label="JavaScript SDK">

-The following lines of code should be appended inside the try block of main function.
+Append the following lines of code inside the `try` block of main function.
+Look for the code comment that says, `Add subsequent code blocks above this line.`.

 ```js
     // The stream app will be created by default in the local region.
 Optionally, you can use dclist to deploy stream